 Jeremy joined the Alberta Party as a member and volunteer in 2014 and is a member of the Board of the Edmonton-McClung Constituency Association and the Edmonton-McClung Nominations Committee.
 Jeremy is committed to supporting the Alberta Party’s efforts to bring modern, ethical, transparent, and accountable government to a growing and diverse Alberta.
 He also shares the Alberta Party’s key values of prosperity, fiscal and social responsibility, sustainability, democracy, and quality of life for all Albertans.

-Jodi Miller, Secretary, Calgary-Elbow
+Jodi Miller, Corporate Secretary, Calgary-Elbow

-Jodi believes that Alberta needs change at the government level and she is committed to helping the Alberta Party be that change.
+Jodi believes that Alberta needs further change at the government level and she is committed to helping the Alberta Party be that change.
 We can make this happen, it’s time.

 Will Munsey, Past President, Leduc-Beaumont